Coherence of statistics

 You can contact the teams working in this topic area by emailing GSS.Health@ons.gov.uk.

-Main achievements from April 2023 to March 2024
+Main achievements from April 2024 to March 2025

-Achievements and plans for April 2024 to March 2025
+From April 2024 to March 2025:

-- Measuring NHS experience and satisfaction across the UK
+- measuring NHS experience and satisfaction across the UK

 - NHS planned care waiting times across the UK

-- Waiting times for cancer treatment across the UK
+- waiting times for cancer treatment across the UK

 Further information